0x1eef/xchan.rb/README.md

 #### `#send`

-The `#send` method performs a blocking write.
-The `#send` method might block when a channel's send buffer is full, or when a lock is held by another process.
-The example performs a write that will block when the send buffer becomes full:
+The `ch.send` method performs a blocking write.
+A write can block when a lock is held by another process, or when a write to the underlying socket blocks.
+This example performs a write that will block when the send buffer becomes full:

 ```ruby
 require "xchan"